elastic/kibana/src/plugins/data/public/public.api.md

 // src/plugins/data/common/es_query/filters/match_all_filter.ts:28:3 - (ae-forgotten-export) The symbol "MatchAllFilterMeta" needs to be exported by the entry point index.d.ts
 // src/plugins/data/common/es_query/filters/phrase_filter.ts:33:3 - (ae-forgotten-export) The symbol "PhraseFilterMeta" needs to be exported by the entry point index.d.ts
 // src/plugins/data/common/es_query/filters/phrases_filter.ts:31:3 - (ae-forgotten-export) The symbol "PhrasesFilterMeta" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:65:23 - (ae-forgotten-export) The symbol "FilterLabel" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:65:23 - (ae-forgotten-export) The symbol "FILTERS" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:65:23 - (ae-forgotten-export) The symbol "getDisplayValueFromFilter" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:65:23 - (ae-forgotten-export) The symbol "generateFilters" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:65:23 - (ae-forgotten-export) The symbol "changeTimeFilter" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:65:23 - (ae-forgotten-export) The symbol "extractTimeFilter" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:135:21 - (ae-forgotten-export) The symbol "buildEsQuery" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:135:21 - (ae-forgotten-export) The symbol "getEsQueryConfig" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:135:21 - (ae-forgotten-export) The symbol "luceneStringToDsl" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:135:21 - (ae-forgotten-export) The symbol "decorateQuery" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:177:26 - (ae-forgotten-export) The symbol "FieldFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:177:26 - (ae-forgotten-export) The symbol "FieldFormatsRegistry" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:177:26 - (ae-forgotten-export) The symbol "BoolFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:177:26 - (ae-forgotten-export) The symbol "BytesFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:177:26 - (ae-forgotten-export) The symbol "ColorFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:177:26 - (ae-forgotten-export) The symbol "DateNanosFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:177:26 - (ae-forgotten-export) The symbol "DurationFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:177:26 - (ae-forgotten-export) The symbol "IpFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:177:26 - (ae-forgotten-export) The symbol "NumberFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:177:26 - (ae-forgotten-export) The symbol "PercentFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:177:26 - (ae-forgotten-export) The symbol "RelativeDateFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:177:26 - (ae-forgotten-export) The symbol "SourceFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:177:26 - (ae-forgotten-export) The symbol "StaticLookupFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:177:26 - (ae-forgotten-export) The symbol "UrlFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:177:26 - (ae-forgotten-export) The symbol "StringFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:177:26 - (ae-forgotten-export) The symbol "TruncateFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:234:27 - (ae-forgotten-export) The symbol "isFilterable" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:234:27 - (ae-forgotten-export) The symbol "isNestedField" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:234:27 - (ae-forgotten-export) The symbol "validateIndexPattern" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:234:27 - (ae-forgotten-export) The symbol "getFromSavedObject" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:234:27 - (ae-forgotten-export) The symbol "flattenHitWrapper" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:234:27 - (ae-forgotten-export) The symbol "getRoutes" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:234:27 - (ae-forgotten-export) The symbol "formatHitProvider" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:382:20 - (ae-forgotten-export) The symbol "getRequestInspectorStats" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:382:20 - (ae-forgotten-export) The symbol "getResponseInspectorStats" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:382:20 - (ae-forgotten-export) The symbol "tabifyAggResponse" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:382:20 - (ae-forgotten-export) The symbol "tabifyGetColumns" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:387:1 - (ae-forgotten-export) The symbol "CidrMask" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:388:1 - (ae-forgotten-export) The symbol "convertDateRangeToString" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:390:1 - (ae-forgotten-export) The symbol "dateHistogramInterval" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:399:1 - (ae-forgotten-export) The symbol "InvalidEsCalendarIntervalError" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:400:1 - (ae-forgotten-export) The symbol "InvalidEsIntervalFormatError" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:401:1 - (ae-forgotten-export) The symbol "isDateHistogramBucketAggConfig" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:404:1 - (ae-forgotten-export) The symbol "isValidEsInterval" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:405:1 - (ae-forgotten-export) The symbol "isValidInterval" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:408:1 - (ae-forgotten-export) The symbol "parseInterval" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:409:1 - (ae-forgotten-export) The symbol "propFilter" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:412:1 - (ae-forgotten-export) The symbol "toAbsoluteDates" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:66:23 - (ae-forgotten-export) The symbol "FilterLabel" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:66:23 - (ae-forgotten-export) The symbol "FILTERS" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:66:23 - (ae-forgotten-export) The symbol "getDisplayValueFromFilter" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:66:23 - (ae-forgotten-export) The symbol "generateFilters" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:66:23 - (ae-forgotten-export) The symbol "changeTimeFilter" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:66:23 - (ae-forgotten-export) The symbol "convertRangeFilterToTimeRangeString" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:66:23 - (ae-forgotten-export) The symbol "extractTimeFilter" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:137:21 - (ae-forgotten-export) The symbol "buildEsQuery" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:137:21 - (ae-forgotten-export) The symbol "getEsQueryConfig" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:137:21 - (ae-forgotten-export) The symbol "luceneStringToDsl" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:137:21 - (ae-forgotten-export) The symbol "decorateQuery" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:179:26 - (ae-forgotten-export) The symbol "FieldFormat" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:179:26 - (ae-forgotten-export) The symbol "FieldFormatsRegistry" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:179:26 - (ae-forgotten-export) The symbol "BoolFormat" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:179:26 - (ae-forgotten-export) The symbol "BytesFormat" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:179:26 - (ae-forgotten-export) The symbol "ColorFormat" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:179:26 - (ae-forgotten-export) The symbol "DateNanosFormat" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:179:26 - (ae-forgotten-export) The symbol "DurationFormat" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:179:26 - (ae-forgotten-export) The symbol "IpFormat" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:179:26 - (ae-forgotten-export) The symbol "NumberFormat" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:179:26 - (ae-forgotten-export) The symbol "PercentFormat" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:179:26 - (ae-forgotten-export) The symbol "RelativeDateFormat" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:179:26 - (ae-forgotten-export) The symbol "SourceFormat" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:179:26 - (ae-forgotten-export) The symbol "StaticLookupFormat" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:179:26 - (ae-forgotten-export) The symbol "UrlFormat" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:179:26 - (ae-forgotten-export) The symbol "StringFormat" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:179:26 - (ae-forgotten-export) The symbol "TruncateFormat" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:236:27 - (ae-forgotten-export) The symbol "isFilterable" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:236:27 - (ae-forgotten-export) The symbol "isNestedField" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:236:27 - (ae-forgotten-export) The symbol "validateIndexPattern" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:236:27 - (ae-forgotten-export) The symbol "getFromSavedObject" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:236:27 - (ae-forgotten-export) The symbol "flattenHitWrapper" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:236:27 - (ae-forgotten-export) The symbol "getRoutes" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:236:27 - (ae-forgotten-export) The symbol "formatHitProvider" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:384:20 - (ae-forgotten-export) The symbol "getRequestInspectorStats" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:384:20 - (ae-forgotten-export) The symbol "getResponseInspectorStats" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:384:20 - (ae-forgotten-export) The symbol "tabifyAggResponse" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:384:20 - (ae-forgotten-export) The symbol "tabifyGetColumns" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:389:1 - (ae-forgotten-export) The symbol "CidrMask" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:390:1 - (ae-forgotten-export) The symbol "convertDateRangeToString" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:392:1 - (ae-forgotten-export) The symbol "dateHistogramInterval" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:401:1 - (ae-forgotten-export) The symbol "InvalidEsCalendarIntervalError" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:402:1 - (ae-forgotten-export) The symbol "InvalidEsIntervalFormatError" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:403:1 - (ae-forgotten-export) The symbol "isDateHistogramBucketAggConfig" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:406:1 - (ae-forgotten-export) The symbol "isValidEsInterval" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:407:1 - (ae-forgotten-export) The symbol "isValidInterval" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:410:1 - (ae-forgotten-export) The symbol "parseInterval" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:411:1 - (ae-forgotten-export) The symbol "propFilter" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/index.ts:414:1 - (ae-forgotten-export) The symbol "toAbsoluteDates" needs to be exported by the entry point index.d.ts
 // src/plugins/data/public/query/state_sync/connect_to_query_state.ts:33:33 - (ae-forgotten-export) The symbol "FilterStateStore" needs to be exported by the entry point index.d.ts
 // src/plugins/data/public/query/state_sync/connect_to_query_state.ts:37:1 - (ae-forgotten-export) The symbol "QueryStateChange" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/types.ts:52:5 - (ae-forgotten-export) The symbol "createFiltersFromEvent" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/types.ts:52:5 - (ae-forgotten-export) The symbol "createFiltersFromValueClickAction" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/types.ts:53:5 - (ae-forgotten-export) The symbol "createFiltersFromRangeSelectAction" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/types.ts:60:5 - (ae-forgotten-export) The symbol "IndexPatternSelectProps" needs to be exported by the entry point index.d.ts
+// src/plugins/data/public/types.ts:61:5 - (ae-forgotten-export) The symbol "IndexPatternSelectProps" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)